-Communication Activities: Performances.
+Communication Activities: Interpreters Theater.
 Participants write, compile, and perform scripts for presentation in diverse on- and off-campus settings through the Hugh Downs School of Human Communication.

 For more information, call 480/965-5061.

 Dance.
-The Department of Dance presents 12 to 14 faculty-and/or student-directed concerts a year.
-Interested students should attend open auditions, held at the start of each semester.
-Dance Arizona Repertory Theatre (DART) provides preprofessional experience in a contemporary modern dance model.
-Opportunities include working with community programs and nationally recognized artists, performing, and learning teaching methodologies.
-For more information, call 480/965-1891.
+The Department of Dance presents six to eight faculty- and/or student-directed concerts a year.
+For more information, call 480/965-5029.

 Forensics.
 The ASU Forensic squad, associated with Pi Kappa Delta national forensic honorary association, travels to trophy tournaments across the country.
-For more information, call the director of Forensics at 480/965-5095.